Ant-Brain/EfficientWord-Net/README.md

 )
 ```

-The model variable can receive an instance of Resnet_50_Arc_loss or First_Iteration_Siamese
+The model variable can receive an instance of Resnet_50_Arc_loss or First_Iteration_Siamese.

-relaxation time parameter is used to determine the min time between any 2 triggers, any potential triggers before the relaxation_time will be cancelled
+Relaxation time parameter is used to determine the min time between any 2 triggers, any potential triggers before the relaxation_time will be cancelled.

-The detector operates on a sliding widow approach resulting in multiple triggers for single utterance of a hotword, the relaxation_time parameter can used to control the multiple triggers, in most cases 0.8sec(default) will do
+The detector operates on a sliding widow approach resulting in multiple triggers for single utterance of a hotword, the relaxation_time parameter can used to control the multiple triggers, in most cases 0.8sec(default) will do.

 <br>